Lord of the Flies Theme of Innocence

-The loss of innocence is a major theme in Lord of the Flies.
-The boys stranded on the island at just the age (between six and twelve, roughly) to leave the idealism of youth and face the actuality of the real world.
+The boys of Lord of the Flies are stranded on the island at just the right age (between six and twelve, roughly) to drop the idealism of youth and face the real world.
+How convenient.
 And what better place to do so than an uninhabited island free of rules, restrictions, and adults?
-Because of their circumstance, the boys leave behind not only youth, but civilization, and the reality they face is not one of adults, but one of untamed human nature.
+Their real world is less the soul-killing drudgery of a 9-5 job, property taxes, and a baby who won't sleep through the night than the savagery of untamed human nature—but it's a loss of innocence all the same, when we (and the kids) realize that there's nothing innocent about childhood, after all.
 The novel ends with its main character, Ralph, weeping for "the end of innocence, the darkness of man's heart."

-In Lord of the Flies, Simon is the only character not influenced by his own inner evil inclinations.
+In Lord of the Flies, Simon is the only truly innocent character—which is why he's mercilessly slaughtered.